ugurcancaykara/development-environment/README.md

 # Development Environment Setup 🚀

-Welcome to my personal development environment setup repository!
-Here, you'll find everything you need to replicate my local development environment, including configurations, CLI tools, and other essential utilities I use daily.
+Welcome to my personal development environment setup.
+Here, you can find reference-based resources, including configurations, CLI tools, dotfiles and other essential utilities I use daily.

 - Quick note: I will share a general guide like how to start learning and where from exactly. 💡

 ## Overview

-This repository is a comprehensive collection of all the tools and configurations I use to create a productive development environment.
+This repository is a collection of all the tools and configurations I use to create a productive development environment.
 ### Current Tools 🛠️

 Here are the primary tools I'm currently using: